 The Spanish Major consists of 32 credits of courses numbered 321 or higher and must include Spanish 321, 322, 341, either 342 or 344, 462, one 400-level literature course (normally 441, 443, or 494), and eight credits of electives.
 Linguistics 364 or Spanish 462 is required.
 Students who study in a Spanish-speaking country must take one 400-level course upon their return.
 A maximum of 16 credits in Spanish with a grade of C+ or better from off-campus study may be applied to the major, with previous approval by the Spanish section head.
-Students planning on graduate study in Spanish are strongly urged to complete additional credits in literature as well as work in the history of literary criticism.

-TEACHER CERTIFICATION: In partnership with the Hope College Department of Education, the Department of Modern and Classical Languages offers a teaching major in Spanish at both the elementary and secondary levels for certification through the State of Michigan.
+In partnership with the Hope College Department of Education, the Department of Modern and Classical Languages offers a teaching major and minor in Spanish at both the elementary and secondary levels for certification through the State of Michigan.

 The Spanish Teaching Major consists of the same requirements as a Spanish Major (see above) plus one or two courses in foreign language teaching methodology.
-Secondary Spanish teaching majors must take EDUC 384, while K-12 Spanish teaching majors must take EDUC 384 and 385.
+Secondary Spanish teaching majors must take EDUC 386 and 387, while K-12 Spanish teaching majors must take EDUC 385, 386 and 387.
 All students majoring in Spanish education must spend at least one semester in an academic program in a Spanish-speaking country.
 Students will also undergo formal and comprehensive language evaluations during their junior and senior years in order to be recommended for student teaching and become certified.
 It is recommended that students wishing to be certified in Michigan take another literature course as their elective.
 In addition to the language department requirements, students planning to teach a foreign language must meet all requirements of the Department of Education upon being formally admitted to the Teacher Education program (see Education, pages 175-178).